scblason/Slick/docs/SlickPresenterUni.md

     }
 }
 ```
-There are two key methods here the `command()` and `reduce()` methods, I will dedicate another post to explain whats
+There are two key methods here: the `command()` and `reduce()` methods.
+I will dedicate another post to explain whats
-``going on under the hood, But for now I just explain what they do.
+``going on under the hood, But for now I'll explain what they do.

 ![How Commands and Reduce works](https://cdn-images-1.medium.com/max/880/1*D4Zxe8gKFTtoF4LcZ8CoNw.gif)